 Heather soon graduated from the home game to the international scene.
 Her team from York University won the Portland Bowl and represented England in the Entente Cordiale in 1987.
 At York, she also acquired a Music degree and Heather still enjoys playing the piano.

 At the age of 24, Heather began playing for the Ladies team.
 The highlights of Heather's international career occurred in 2008 and 2012 at the Mind Sports Games in Beijing and Lille where the England women won the Gold medal.
-She was also part of the winning England Women's team in the 2016 European Championships.
+She was also part of the winning England Women's team in the 2012 and 2016 European Championships, and Great Britain's winning team in the 1997, 1999 and 2001 European Championships.
 Heather also won the Silver medal in the Venice Cup in Bali in 2013 and European Championships in 2014, won the Bronze medal in the Venice Cup in 2015 and the Olympiad in Istanbul in 2004, and won the World Mixed Teams in Rhodes in 1996.
-She has also won four European Championships, the first two (1997 & 1999) for Great Britain in partnership with Liz McGowan, the third (2001) for England with Nicola Smith, and the fourth in 2012 with Nevana Senior.
-In addition, she has won a record 13 Lady Milne trophies; eight of them partnering Sally Anoyrkatis, and five in partnership with Nicola.
+In addition, she has won a record 13 Lady Milne trophies; eight of them partnering Sally Anoyrkatis, and five in partnership with Nicola Smith.

 Heather fondly remembers her early days playing at the Young Chelsea Bridge Club.
 One of the first times that she played at the Club, she was sitting by herself at the bar looking through the hands when a kind, bearded fellow sat down.
 He offered witty and insightful comments about a few perplexing hands.
 Heather nearly worked up the courage to ask him for a game but in the end was too timid.
 David Burn eventually became a close friend and semi-regular partner.
 Together, they won the prestigious Brighton Pairs in 2001.